 Guide to Behavioral Interventions:

-Provides research-based interventions and features conceptually systematic interventions that can be adapted and used as a resource to help identify specific management strategies.
-The first four sections of the Guide to Behavioral Interventions focus on the four main behavioral functions; behaviors with the function used to obtain attention, behaviors with the function to escape, behaviors with the function to gain access to preferred items, and behaviors maintained by automatic reinforcement.
+The Guide to Behavioral Interventions provides research-based interventions and features conceptually systematic interventions that can be adapted and used as a resource to help identify specific management strategies.
+The first four sections of the guide focus on the four main behavioral functions; behaviors with the function used to obtain attention, behaviors with the function to escape, behaviors with the function to gain access to preferred items, and behaviors maintained by automatic reinforcement.
 In addition to providing the user with a general knowledge of what the behaviors may look like, the authors also provide examples of how the behaviors may be displayed during specific environmental conditions or situations for different age ranges.
 When developing a behavior intervention plan, it is critical to match the intervention to the function of the behavior, or reason the behavior is being exhibited.
 If the function of the behavior is not determined, the intervention implemented could be ineffective or counterproductive.

 Procedural steps are written out under the intervention.
 The procedural steps provide the reader with the sequence in which the intervention should be implemented.
-These procedures include data collection, environmental setup, and reinforcement and consequence dependent on behavioral response.
+These procedures include data collection, environmental setup, and reinforcement and consequences dependent on behavioral responses.
 In addition, the author also includes a Key Notes section, which provides the user with additional knowledge of directions/instructions to be considered when implementing the particular intervention.

-A double-sided wheel feature eight research-based conditions.
+The Function Wheel is a double-sided wheel featuring eight research-based conditions.
 One side of the wheel displays antecedent conditions and the other side displays consequent conditions.
 Turning the wheel allows each user to align an environmental event with the function(s) of the behavior.
 The smaller, inner wheel represents the presence of a behavior (attention, escape, tangible, automatic), while the larger, outer wheel represents the environmental event, or condition, that triggered and/or maintained the behavior.
 The function wheel is designed to be a straightforward way of determining the function behind a problem behavior; however, in order to prevent any confusion, it would be helpful to differentiate the side of the wheel designed to help identify the trigger from the side designed to help identify the maintaining event.

 Student Screening Sheet:

-Provides a template for tracking each incident of the problem behavior.
-The Student Screening Sheet allows for up to 15 behavioral events to be recorded.
+The Student Screening Sheet provides a template for tracking each incident of the problem behavior.
+It allows for up to 15 behavioral events to be recorded.
 Fifteen recordings across at least three observations are recommended to provide an adequate sample to help identify the function of the problem behavior.
 The Student Screening Sheet has three distinct sections: Description of Observable Behavior, Functional Categories, and Descriptive Notes (detailed information about the antecedent and consequent condition for each observable behavior recorded).
-Though the Student Screening Sheet offers its user a simplistic way to track data on behavior, the arrangement of the screening tool could mislead one to believe the function of the behavior is determined prior to examining antecedent variable and consequent/maintaining variable.
-When in fact, the function of a behavior should not be determined prior to the examination of all variables.
+Though the Student Screening Sheet offers its user a simplistic way to track data on behavior, the arrangement of the screening tool could mislead one to believe the function of the behavior is determined prior to examining antecedent variables and consequent/maintaining variables.
+To be clear, the function of a behavior should not be determined prior to the examination of all variables.

 The four Intervention Wheels are Attention, Escape, Tangible, and Automatic.
-The specific Intervention Wheeldirectly related to the identified function provides recommended research-based treatments across 6 intervention areas.
+The specific Intervention Wheel directly related to the identified function provides recommended research-based treatments across six intervention areas.
 In addition to providing the user with research-based treatments across the intervention areas, the authors have placed ‘Facts to Remember’ on the front of each Intervention Wheel.
 The facts offer broad tips that are beneficial when working with any behavior despite the function, but it may be more beneficial to connect function.
-Although this guide provides conceptually systematic interventions, the author further recommends that if a multi-variable treatment package is used, which may be required for certain individuals, multiple treatments are implemented in consultation with a Board Certified Behavior Analyst or licensed professional who possesses the clinical experience to design, implement, monitor, and/or modify the treatment package accordingly (Amerson, 2014).
+Although this guide provides conceptually systematic interventions, the author further recommends that if a multi-variable treatment package is used, which may be required for certain individuals, multiple treatments should be implemented in consultation with a BCBA or licensed professional who possesses the clinical experience to design, implement, monitor, and/or modify the treatment package accordingly (Amerson, 2014).

 Utilizing the Function Wheels System